Timonwa/Open-Source-Practice-Repo/README.md

 ## Code of Conduct

 Please review our [Code of Conduct](link-to-code-of-conduct) before participating.
 We expect all contributors to adhere to it.

-## Contributing Guidelines

-For detailed instructions on contributing to this repository, including how to format your contributions and add your name to the `names.md` file, please refer to our [Contributing Guidelines](link-to-contributing-guidelines).

 ## License